wp-plugins/awesome-weather/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+Improved support for poorly coded themes that load the before_title and after_title with extra divs and don't take into account that widgets may not use a title.

 = 1.3.1 =
 Added setting for color override
 Added URL param to clear transient cache '?clear_awesome_widget'